 The in-depth dispute resolution method between conflicting parties controlled by an arbitrator.
-An arbitrator, an independent person to whom the parties have referred their dispute, is controlled by Common Law or Statute.
+An arbitrator is an independent person to whom the parties have referred their dispute, and is controlled by Common Law or Statute.
 The determination is agreed by both parties and is based on the legal rights of the parties.

 A document containing the results of an asbestos survey.
-The document highlights the location, type and condition of asbestos products within a property.
+The document highlights the location, type and condition of asbestos products within a property and forms part of the asbestos management plan for the property.
 The register must be accessible to all users and contractors at the property, including the emergency services.

 Survey to determine presence, type and condition of asbestos containing materials within premises.
 There are now two types of survey: Management survey (formerly ‘Type 1’ and ‘Type 2’) and Refurbishment and Demolition survey (formerly ‘Type 3’).

 Where the lessee parts with his whole interest to the purchaser (assignee) who assumes his place.
 Such an assignee is bound, as long as he holds the leasehold interest, to observe and perform all the covenants binding on the assignor (vendor) contained within the lease.

 The Base Date is stated in the building contract particulars and is often about 7 days before the date of submission of tenders.
 The main purpose of the Base Date is determining what fluctuations are payable, if applicable.

 A semi-compressed fibrous material board or slab used for the insulation of roofs, walls and ceilings.

 Building Information Modelling: Involves the generation and management of digital representations of physical and functional characteristics of a facility, for use as a shared information resource through design, construction, use and eventual disposal of the structure/building.